Lukibwoy/GymApp/README.md

 # GymApp

-GymApp is a web application for managing your workouts and fitness routine.
-It helps you keep track of your exercises, set goals, and monitor your progress.
+GymApp is a web application for managing your nutrition plans.
+It helps you keep track of your diet goals.

 ## Features